meztez/bigrquerystorage/README.md

 When `bigrquery::bq_table_download` does not hit a quota or a rate limit, 2 to 4 times faster.
 The bigger the table, the faster this will be compared to the standard REST API.
+Best results is obtained on GCE virtual machines close to the data.

 ## Authentification